Added on:

 - Users switch between

-screens (e.g., tapping "Settings" to change units), updating preferences stored inUIComponent
+UIComponentscreens (e.g., tapping "Settings" to change units), updating preferences stored inUIComponent. - Pull-to-refresh triggers

 - Users switch between